missing-semester/missing-semester/README.md

 ## License

 All the contents in this course, including the website source code, lecture notes, exercises, and lecture videos are licensed under Attribution-NonCommercial-ShareAlike 4.0 International [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 See [here](https://missing.csail.mit.edu/license) for more information on contributions or translations.

+## Contributing Guidelines

+We appreciate any contributions to improve this course.
+If you'd like to contribute, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your contribution: `git checkout -b feature/your-feature`.
+3. Make your changes and commit them: `git commit -m "Add your contribution details"`.
+4. Push your changes to your fork: `git push origin feature/your-feature`.
+5. Open a pull request on GitHub.

+We look forward to your contributions!